TeachBooks/mirror_teachbook_manual/book/examples/overview.md

 # Overview

+This chapter will be all showcase some TeachBooks making great use of Jupyter Book and TeachBooks features.
+They can serve as an inspiring strting point for structuring your own TeachBook or just to get an idea of how other teachers are using it.

+extra:

-This chapter includes examples for jupyter book pages with features.
+includes examples for jupyter book pages with features.
 Here is an overview of the different examples:

 - H5p: examples of H5p questions
 - Combining theory with interactive questions